Secondary Homological Stability for Unordered Configuration Spaces

 When the manifold $M$ is a non-compact and without boundary (we will call such manifolds \emph{open manifolds}), there is an embedding $\embed\colon \mathbb{R}^{n}\sqcup M \to M$ (see e.g. \textcite[Lemma 2.4]{MR3344444}).
-In this case, when $x\in H_{0} (\text{Conf}_{1}(\mathbb{R}^{n}))$ is the class of a point, the map is known as the \textit{stabilization map} (see \cref{fig:stabilization map}).
+In this case, when $x\in H_{0} (\text{Conf}_{1}(\mathbb{R}^{n});\fieldc)$ is the class of a point, the map, which depends on the choice of an end of $M$, is known as the \textit{stabilization map} (see \cref{fig:stabilization map}).

-In \textcite{MR358766}, McDuff proved that the stabilization map $t_{1}$ is an isomorphism in integral homology for all $k\gg i$.
-The isomorphism $H_{i} (\text{Conf}_{\partic}(M))\cong H_{i} (\text{Conf}_{\partic+1}(M))$ for all $k\gg i$ is known as \textit{homological stability}.
+In \textcite[p.~104]{MR358766}, McDuff proved that the stabilization map $t_{1}$ is an isomorphism in integral homology for all $k\gg i$ if $M$ is a smooth manifold of finite type.
+The isomorphism $H_{i} (\text{Conf}_{\partic}(M);\fieldc)\cong H_{i} (\text{Conf}_{\partic+1}(M);\fieldc)$ for all $k\gg i$ is known as \textit{homological stability}.
 The \textit{stable range} is the range where $t_{1}$ is an isomorphism and has been explicitly computed for homology with various coefficients (the current best known ranges for various coefficients are \textcite[Proposition A.1]{MR533892}, \textcite[Corollary 3]{MR2909770}, \textcite[Theorem B]{MR3032101}, \textcite[Theorem 1.4]{MR3344444}, \textcite[Theorem 1.3]{MR3704255}, and \cref{homological stability in dimension 2}, where we improve the stable range for odd torsion when the manifold is a surface).
 Since the stabilization map $t_{1}$ is also induced from the map of chain complexes